tomato42/tls13-spec/draft-ietf-tls-tls13.md

 fields of the handshake messages.
 This is the concatenation of all the exchanged Handshake structures.

-For concreteness, at the point where the handshake master secret is derived, the session hash includes the ClientHello, ClientKeyShare, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
+For concreteness, at the point where the handshake traffic keys are derived, the session hash includes the ClientHello, ClientKeyShare, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
-At the point where the master secret is derived, it includes every handshake message, with the exception of the Finished messages.
+At the point where the finished secret, application traffic keys, exporter master secret, and resuption master secret are derived, it includes every handshake message, with the exception of the Finished messages.
 Note that if client authentication is not used, then the session hash is complete at the point when the server has sent its first